 Many years ago (I can’t believe I’m old enough to say “many years ago…”) I used to buy the pre-made, vacuum sealed guacamole in a pouch.
-I had just recently discovered that I liked guacamole, and I had no idea that I could make it myself, and it would taste even better than the pouch version.
+I had just recently discovered that I liked guacamole, and I had no idea that I could make it myself, and it could taste even better than the pouch version.
 Living in the Texas Hill Country changed that when a friend of mine whipped up a batch of fresh guacamole in about ten minutes.
-Yep, it is that easy and quick.
+Yep, it’s that easy and quick.

 As long as you have some avocado and cilantro, in a pinch that’s really all you need.
 But add a few extra ingredients and it becomes that much more awesome.

 You will need:

 Avocado | Cilantro | Tomato | Onion | Garlic salt

 If you want to save time and you already have some Pico de Gallo on hand, you can sub a few tablespoons Pico for the veggies in my list.
 Or even try a little salsa instead.

 Start by finely dicing your veggies.
 These are the increments you will need PER AVOCADO: about 2 Tbsp cilantro, 2 slices of onion, and half a small tomato.